hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: Heparin and enoxaparin are increasingly being used to prevent clotting in persons with severe disease.
 Whether these compound also have a clinically relevant antiviral effect is not known.
 Arbidol does not appear to be clinically efficacious.
 The remaining compounds in this section have not been  well studied.  ___

 ## Interferons
 Interferons (IFNs) respond to the presence of cellular changes suggestive of a viral infection by inducing numerous genes (IFN-stimulated genes \[ISGs\]) involved in inflammation, signaling, and immunomodulation to protect against uncontrolled infection.
 They interfere with viral replication by slowing cell metabolism, interfering with the membrane formation required for virus replication, and inducing secretion of cytokines that promote adaptive immunity[^10.1016/j.antiviral.2020.104791].
 The importance of IFN is underscored by the fact that most viruses, and in particular coronaviruses, create many protein products specifically designed to antagonize cellular IFN signaling pathways[^10.1016/j.coviro.2012.04.004][^10.1016/j.smim.2019.101300].
-While one might therefore expect that exogenously administered IFN would be a mainstay in the treatment of acute viral infections, this is surprisingly not the case.

 There are three IFN families[^10.1038/nri3787].
 Type I IFN includes 13 related IFN-α subtypes and a single IFN-β.
 Type II IFN consists of a single gene product IFN-γ.
 Type III IFN consists of IFN-λ1, IFN-λ2, and IFN-λ3.
 Several IFN-α products have been approved for the treatment of hepatitis B, hepatitis C, human papillomavirus, and several malignancies.
 IFN-β, IFN-γ, and IFN-λ have been approved for the treatment of multiple sclerosis, congenital immunodeficiency chronic granulomatous disease, and hepatitis delta infection, respectively, Commercial IFN-α products vary in the extent to which they include different IFN-α subtypes.
 The biological and clinical significance of the differences between the different IFN-α products are not known[^10.1016/j.smim.2019.101300].
 Pegylated interferons have a longer half-life because the attached polyethylene glycol causes interferon to be cleared more slowly.